Bardolph-Automation-Inc/bardolph/docs/controller.rst

 Stack Frame
 ~~~~~~~~~~~
 The *stack frame* is used by the *virtual machine*.
-It tracks the return
+It tracks return
-address for when a the routine exits, and manages parameters.
+addresses for when routines exit, and manages parameters.

 Within the code, various `move` instructions copy data from
 parameters into VM registers.
 In these instructions, the "source" in